laplcebeltrami/BMI768/README.md

 ## 🔴 Outline for 2026 Fall semester
 70% of material will be from 2026 Spring semester with 30% new materials toward more dynamical systems data and manifold data analysis.
+To be constantly updated with links to class materials at least two days in advance.

 [Imaging types](https://github.com/laplcebeltrami/BMI768/tree/main/imagingdata) - 1 lecture